- Location: Minnesota

 - Moped Instructors and Signers

-Some of the schools or other organizations are approved only for a four-hour refresher course.
-All of the approved Accident Prevention Class providers offer insurance discounts for drivers 55 and older.
+Some of the schools or other organizations are approved only for a refresher course lasting 4 hours.
+All of the approved Accident Prevention Classes can be used for insurance discounts for drivers 55 and older.

 For commercial drivers, Minnesota offers a listing of Commercial Driver Training Schools, where these drivers can find the required training and other support to obtain a commercial license and endorsements in Minnesota.